Do you pray for your children?

 There’s a reason I chose these specific verses from this specific chapter of the Bible.
 I shared all about it with Ali of Her Sword.
 First John holds a very special place in my heart and I’d love to share why!
 Check out the original post to learn more about it, and to hear why these verses are so fundamental for your child’s life and relationship with Christ.

-In the meantime, I’d love to know; What are some of the verses you pray over your kids?
+In the meantime, I’d love to know; What are some of the verses you pray for your kids?